Tips for Completing the Petition

 - If you were unable to obtain credit counseling during the 7 days after you made your request, and exigent circumstances merit a 30-day temporary waiver, check box #3.
 You may want to use NM LF 504 to describe the exigent circumstances.
 If you use NM LF 504, submit it with your petition.
 If you check box #3, you must file the certificate of completion within 30 days of filing the petition.

 - If you qualify for an exemption from the budget and credit counseling requirement, check box #4 and choose the reason you are not required to complete credit counseling.
-You are required to file a motion for waiver of credit counseling with your petition.
-You may use NM LF 505 to do so.

 Part 6: Answer These Questions for Reporting Purposes